-15 And I worry about the recommendations for our people.
-How do we reach them, when I know that 16 17 literacy for Indigenous people is really out there; that 18 access to internet and computers to even watch this webcast; how do you get someone to walk in their community 19 health centre to see the mental health worker when that 20 21 door is the heaviest door you'll ever open?
-When the person behind the desks don't walk the talk, everybody in 22 the community knows that.
+15 And I worry about the recommendations for How do we reach them, when I know that 16 our people. literacy for Indigenous people is really out there; that 17 access to internet and computers to even watch this 18 19 webcast; how do you get someone to walk in their community health centre to see the mental health worker when that 20 door is the heaviest door you'll ever open?
+When the 21 person behind the desks don't walk the talk, everybody in 22 the community knows that.
 23